-Nex are a London based studio who design distinctive buildings and places often in landmark locations and heritage contexts.
+Nex are a London based architects who design distinctive buildings and places often in landmark locations and heritage contexts.
 Our work spans multiple uses including arts & culture, education, workplace, living and leisure.
 This diversity is underpinned by a consistent focus on people’s experience and connecting our projects to the city with remarkable public realm.

 Our expertise in designing imaginative public realm connects our buildings to outdoor spaces and the wider city.
 This strengthens relationships with local communities, enhances identity and increases footfall to create vibrant successful places.
 Considered design of the public realm also gives us the opportunity to better integrate natural and built environments by enhancing biodiversity and making our cities a little wilder.
-In 2020, Nex were recognised by Building Design at the UK Public Realm Architect of the Year.
+In 2020, Nex were recognised by Building Design as UK Public Realm Architect of the Year.

 Interiors are fundamental to our appreciation and understanding of a building.
 We value people’s experience of space, looking to create distinct atmospheres that can transform with time.
 Our design approach considers the qualities that affect all the senses — accoustics, light, shadow and touch, combined with meticulous detailing, an understanding of how natural materials patina and an inventive use of colour.